rhezab/smile/docs/contributing.md

 Opening `http://localhost:3000/` in your browser will let you see the current documentation website.

-Lets look at the current files in the `docs/` folder:
+Let's look at the current files in the `docs/` folder:

 ```
 docs